neu-pdi/cs2100-public-resources/lecture-notes/l9-visibility-immutability.md

 # Visibility and Immutability

-The textbook "Python 3 Object Oriented Programming: Harness the Power of Python 3 Objects" by Dusty Phillips is recommended for this course, and though we are not following it exactly, it has good explanations for today's lecture.
-The relevant sections are "Who can access my data?" on pages 50 - 52 and "Using properties to add behavior to class data" on pages 129 - 137.
+"Unenforced guidelines and best practices" is a recurring theme in this course.

 ## Python's built-in visibility restrictions

 For security, and to hide implementation details, most programming languages have a way to mark attributes and methods as "private" -- they can only be accessed from within their class.
+For example, they can block access to `my_diary.password` or prevent calling the method `car.spray_gas_from_tank_into_cylinders()`.
+This is useful because most people would cause damage if they could access that part of the car startup sequence.

-As Dusty Philips put it, "Python doesn't do that.
+As Dusty Philips (the author of our suggested textbook) put it, "Python doesn't do that.
 Python doesn't really believe in enforcing laws that might someday get in your way.
 Instead, it provides unenforced guidelines and best practices.
 Technically, all methods and attributes on a class are publicly available."

 We cannot prevent external code from viewing or changing an object's attributes (or using its methods).